greenape/mktheapidocs/README.md

 ```

 The plugin will find, and document all submodules, classes, attributes, functions etc. and, if you're using `mkdocs serve`, changes to the documentation will be reflected live.

+If you want to manually configure your nav, then you can specify where the api documentation section will be using an `api-docs-<docs_section>` placeholder.